-In an effort to ensure consistent and accurate information is shared with surrendering parents, regardless of the site of surrender, OCAP is developing updated educational and outreach materials.
-Information provided in these materials will address the rights of a surrendering parent, including available options such as adoption, and how to access additional information on available services.
-Additionally, these materials will address the specific rights of children covered under the Indian Child Welfare Act (ICWA), which provides special protections for children of Native American descent.
+In an effort to ensure consistent and accurate information is shared with surrendering parents, regardless of the site of surrender, the OCAP has developed updated educational and outreach materials in both English and Spanish.
+Information provided in these materials includes the rights of a surrendering parent, available options such as adoption, and how to access additional information on available services.
+Additionally, these materials address the specific rights of children covered under the Indian Child Welfare Act (ICWA), which provides special protections for children of Native American descent.
+These materials have been distributed to sites statewide.
+Additional print copies are available upon request and a digital version is available online for download.